 1. Traction: Get a Grip on Your Business summary: A comprehensive 6-part model to help you build a lasting business foundation.

-3. The 4 Disciplines of Execution: How can you find time to strategically grow your business when you’re swamped by urgent matters daily?
+4. The 4 Disciplines of Execution summary: How can you find time to strategically grow your business when you’re swamped by urgent matters daily?
 This book gives you the tools and systems to work on your most important goals while still managing the day-to-day business operations.

 STRATEGY (for various stages of business growth)

 Great strategy is never easy to develop.
 If you can, go through the exercises from a wide range of books below to deepen and widen your strategic insights.

 1. Blue Ocean Strategy summary: A great tool for brainstorming about new approaches to your business and finding a unique, viable market niche.